unionai-oss/pandera/docs/source/extensions.rst

    because the checks are not associated with a ``hypothesis`` strategy.

-``pandera`` now offers a way to register custom checks so that they're available in the :class:`~pandera.core.checks.Check` class as a check method.
+``pandera`` now offers a way to register custom checks so that they're available in the :class:`~pandera.api.checks.Check` class as a check method.
 Here let's define a custom method that checks whether a pandas object contains elements that lie within two values.